Nazo (song): Other versions

-The song was first covered in 2004 by Korean girl-group Jewerly in their single "Superstar" as coupling song in Korean language.
+The song was first covered in 2004 by Korean girl-group Jewelry in their single "Superstar" as coupling song in Korean language.

 In 2008, Rina Aiuchi and U-ka Saegusa cover this song in their single "100 mono Tobira".

 La PomPon cover

 In 2015, the Japanese pop girl group La PomPon covered the song as the 41st opening theme song of Detective Conan.